HSMDove/Eye_Health_Project/README.md

-# The Project
+# Eye Health Project

 Eye blink monitoring app

-## Getting Started
+## Description :

-This project is a starting point for a Flutter application.
+The "Eye Health" project is a university project.
+It is a program that monitors eye blinks, calculates them, and alerts the user whether his blinks are within the normal range or not.

+Used:
+flutter
+dart
+ML kit

 A few resources to get you started if this is your first Flutter project: